jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 );
 ```

-In the above example, we'll evaluate the string "Banana" - excite it to get "Banana!" - than excite _that_ to get "Banana!!" (how exciting!)
+In the above example, we'll evaluate the string "Banana" - excite it to get "Banana!" - than excite _that_ to get "Banana!!" (how very exciting!)

 Let's begin adding Excite expressions to our language.